nirbhay94/laravel-hubspot/README.md

-<h2>This will create contact in hubspot and get all contacts from hubspot</h2>
+<h2>This will create contact in hubspot and get all contacts from hubspot for Laravel 5</h2>

 <h3>Installation</h3>